notetiene/checkoin/README.md

 - ```asset_supplier```: the *Account* address of the entity that is supplying the asset,
 - ```asset_manager```:  the *Account* address of the entity that is managing the asset,
 - ```asset_vault```: the *Account* address of the entity that is safekeeping the asset,
+- ```returnable```: boolean indicating if *Coins* of this Model can be returned/refunded to the *Minter* after being cashed (for *Coins* which are not physically destroyed after having their sealing opened, e.g. for read-once self-erasing microchip),

 Any other field can be freely added, please [contribute](#crowdsourcing) to help improving and standardizing them.